-To build the pseudo-reviews-summary pairs for \textsc{ProSum} dataset, we use Yelp review dataset\footnote{\url{https://www.yelp.com/dataset}}, which has 7M reviews for 150k entities, to collect reviews-summary pairs for \textsc{ProSum} dataset.
-We discarded all the entities used in the Michelin reviews to avoid accidental correct match of the entity's reviews for input by noisy pairing.
-Next, we discard the reviews that are not categorized with \texttt{restaurant} or \texttt{food} and if the business has less than a 4-star rating on average.
-Then, we filter out the review, not the 5-star rate.
-Finally, we group the reviews based on the entity and discard the entity if it has less than ten reviews.
-Based on this pre-processed dataset, we built 100k pseudo-reviews-summary pairs $\{(\tilde{\mathcal{X}}, \tilde{y})\}$ for self-supervised pre-training and \napafont{Napa}\wine, respectively.
+As {\sc ProSum} does not contain customer reviews for training, we use the Yelp review dataset\footnote{\url{https://www.yelp.com/dataset}}, which has 7M reviews for 150k entities, to collect reviews-summary pairs for \textsc{ProSum} dataset.
+We discarded all the entities used in the Michelin reviews in {\sc ProSum} to avoid unintentionally selecting the same entity for Noisy Pairing.
+Then, we excluded entities that do not satisfy the following criteria: (1) in either the \texttt{restaurant} or \texttt{food} category; (2) the rating is higher than 4.0/5.0 on average.
+Then, we filtered reviews with 5-star ratings.
+Finally, we discarded entities that have less than ten reviews.
+After this pre-processing, we built 100k pseudo-reviews-summary pairs and 1k noisy reviews-summary pairs for self-supervised pre-training and \napafont{Napa}\wine, respectively.
 The pre-processing method for the FewSum dataset is described in Appendix.

-To build noisy reviews-summary pairs, For the noisy pairing, we use the same filtered Yelp reviews to build noisy pairs of Yelp reviews and Michelin summaries.
-We also show the pre-processing decision for the Yelp and Amazon datasets on FewSum in Appendix.